Nutrition | MTM Blog

 Understanding hormonal factors

-Women face different challenges when it comes to building muscle than men.
-Lower testosterone levels slow muscle growth, but by no means make it impossible.
-Muscle-building nutrition for women often requires a higher protein intake of 1.8–2.2g per kilogram of body weight.
-Additionally, women should pay particular attention to their iron and vitamin D intake.
+Women face different challenges than men when it comes to building muscle.
+Lower testosterone levels slow down muscle growth, but by no means make it impossible.
+A woman's muscle-building diet often requires a higher protein intake of 1.8-2.2g per kilogram of body weight.
+Additionally, women should pay particular attention to their iron and vitamin D levels.

-Cycle-dependent adjustments can enhance success.
+Cycle-dependent adaptations can enhance success.
 In the first half of the cycle, the body often responds better to intense training and higher carbohydrate intake.
-The second half is more suitable for moderate exercise and slightly increased protein intake.
+The second half is more suitable for moderate intensity and slightly increased protein intake.

 Practical implementation for women

-A 65 kg woman needs about 117-143 g of protein daily – this answers the question of how much protein per day optimally supports muscle building.
-Breakfast could include porridge with 80 g of oatmeal, a vegan protein shake from MTM, and a banana – this already provides around 35 g of protein.
-As a snack, 150 g of low-fat quark with 20 g of nuts provides another 20 g of protein.
+A woman weighing 65kg needs approximately 117-143g of protein daily – this answers the question of how much protein per day optimally supports muscle growth.
+Breakfast could consist of porridge with 80g of rolled oats, a vegan protein shake from MTM, and a banana – this already provides around 35g of protein.
+As a snack, 150g of low-fat quark with 20g of nuts is suitable for another 20g of protein.

-A lunch of 120g chicken breast, 100g quinoa, and vegetables contributes about 40g.
-After a workout, MTM Amino Electrolyte along with an apple provides 15g of protein.
-Dinner with 150g salmon, sweet potatoes, and salad rounds out the day with 35g of protein.
-Overall, this distribution achieves the target of 145g of protein for a successful muscle-building diet for women.
+Lunch, consisting of 120g chicken breast, 100g quinoa, and vegetables, contributes approximately 40g of protein.
+After the workout, MTM Amino Electrolyte, along with an apple, provides 15g of protein.
+Dinner, with 150g salmon, sweet potatoes, and salad, rounds off the day with 35g of protein.
+This distribution achieves the target of 145g of protein for a successful muscle-building diet for women.

 Myths about muscle building in women

-The fear of too much muscle mass is unfounded.
-Women don't have enough testosterone for massive muscles.
-The result of strength training is toned, defined muscles and a healthy, athletic physique.
+The fear of gaining too much muscle mass is unfounded.
+Women don't have enough testosterone for massive muscle mass.
+The result of strength training is firm, defined muscles and a healthy, athletic physique.
 Strength training shapes and tones without appearing masculine.

 Prepare properly before training

 Two to three hours before your workout, you should eat a balanced meal with complex carbohydrates and moderate amounts of protein.
-Whole-grain bread with chicken and avocado, for example, provides all the essentials.
-A light snack like a banana with some nut butter 30-60 minutes before your workout is sufficient.
+Whole-wheat bread with chicken and avocado, for example, provides everything you need.
+A light snack like a banana with some nut butter is sufficient 30-60 minutes before training.

-Immediately after training, Amino Electrolyte accelerates recovery and replaces lost electrolytes.
+Immediately after training, amino acid electrolytes accelerate regeneration and replace lost electrolytes.
 A protein-rich meal or shake should follow within 30-60 minutes.
-Healthy protein shake recipes with MTM Protein Shake, banana, and oatmeal offer the optimal nutrient combination with a 3:1 or 4:1 carbohydrate-to-protein ratio.
+Healthy protein shake recipes using MTM Protein Shake, banana, and rolled oats offer the optimal nutrient combination in a 3:1 or 4:1 ratio of carbohydrates to protein.

-Why MTM is different and your muscles notice it
+Why MTM is different, and how your muscles will notice.

 MTM Vegan Protein as a plant-based power source

-MTM's Vegan Protein combines pea and rice protein for a complete amino acid profile.
-The blend is ideal for those who want to avoid animal products without sacrificing optimal protein.
+MTM's Vegan Protein combines pea and rice protein to create a complete amino acid profile.
+This blend is ideal for those who want to avoid animal products without sacrificing optimal protein intake.
 It contains all essential amino acids in an easily digestible format with added enzymes.

-It's incredibly easy to use: Stir 30g of powder into 250ml of water or plant-based milk.
-Used post-workout or as a snack, it pairs perfectly with fruits and nuts.
+The application is incredibly simple: stir 30g of powder into 250ml of water or plant-based milk.
+Used post-workout or as a snack, it combines perfectly with fruits and nuts.
 This more sustainable alternative to animal proteins supports both your health and the environment.

-This well-designed supplement simultaneously provides you with important amino acids and electrolytes for optimal hydration.
+This carefully formulated supplement provides you with essential amino acids and electrolytes for optimal hydration.
 The BCAAs leucine, isoleucine, and valine directly support muscle protein synthesis.
-L-glutamine accelerates recovery, while creatine promotes increased strength.
+L-glutamine accelerates recovery, while creatine promotes strength gains.

-It's perfect for use during longer workouts, directly after intense sessions, or on particularly hot days for improved hydration.
-MTM supplements intelligently complement your sports nutrition, but never replace a balanced base of natural foods.
+It is perfectly suited for use during longer training sessions, directly after intense workouts, or on particularly hot days for improved hydration.
+MTM Supplements intelligently complement your sports nutrition, but never replace a balanced foundation of natural foods.

 Healthy meals for muscle building